 4. Internal quality control systems

-The Firm’s Audit Compliance Partner (for the purposes of complying with Institute of Chartered Accountants in England & Wales (ICAEW) regulations) is required to ensure that the Firm has complied, and will continue to comply, with Audit Regulations.
+The Firm’s Audit Compliance Principal (for the purposes of complying with Institute of Chartered Accountants in England & Wales (ICAEW) regulations) is required to ensure that the Firm has complied, and will continue to comply, with Audit Regulations.
 He is also the first point of contact with the ICAEW.

 The Firm maintains an Audit Compliance Manual which sets out in detail the audit procedures which must be followed.
 This manual is available to all staff involved in audit assignments and regular training is provided to ensure compliance.

 All audit files are reviewed by a manager and the Senior Statutory Auditor (SSA)/Responsible Individual (RI) throughout the audit process, including at both the planning and the completion stages.

 The Firm’s Audit Compliance Manual sets out requirements for an Engagement Quality Control Review (‘EQCR’) for certain assignments, including audits of public interest entities, if any, and audits where such a review is required by laws or regulations.

 Details of the precise criteria which require the performance of an EQCR review or hot review are established by the Firm’s Audit & Assurance Technical Committee.

 Cold file reviews of the Firm’s higher risk clients are performed on a comprehensive basis, together with cold reviews of a random sample of other clients, ensuring each SSA/RI’s work is reviewed at least annually.
 These cold file reviews are performed independently by representatives of the Firm’s external compliance consultants (Mercia).
 Detailed reports are provided to the Audit & Assurance Technical Committee and remedial and follow-up action is taken if necessary.